NeuroPro Skills™ for

 You’ll know how to:

-Develop shoulder movement in active support and decide how and when the arm is ready for movement in space
+Develop shoulder action in active support and progress to movement in space

 Evaluate intentions of typical clinical tools, their meaning (or lack of meaning) to patients, and which atypical tools might be better employed